Master of Science in

 The world is a dangerous place.
-Mitigating risk in the work place, whether natural or man-made, is a critical skill and big business.
-In fact, according to the Occupational Safety & Health Administration (OSHA), businesses spend $170 billion each year on costs associated with occupational injuries and illness.
-It’s no wonder that employers seek out safety professionals to protect their personnel, property and profits.
-Safety and Health magazine reports that the average salary of a safety manager tops $100,000 and demand for these professionals is projected to grow at a rate 10%, faster than the average for all occupations.
+Mitigating risk in the workplace, whether natural or man-made, is a critical skill and big business.
+In fact, according to the Occupational Safety & Health Administration (OSHA), occupational injuries and illness cost companies $170 billion each year.
+It’s no wonder that employers need safety professionals to protect their employees, property and profits.

-Whether you are looking to advance your current position or are seeking a career change, Embry-Riddle’s Master of Science in Occupational Safety Management can prepare you to meet the needs in any industry, with an emphasis on the specific challenges that face aviation and aerospace.
-And Embry-Riddle’s reputation will put you in front of the leaders of industry worldwide.
+Whether you are looking to advance your current position or are seeking a career change, Embry-Riddle’s Master of Science in Occupational Safety Management prepares students to effectively manage workplace safety and health hazards in a range of environments.